barotto/IBMulator/README.md

 For more information regarding the configuration options, see the comments inside ibmulator.ini.

-I hope the various icons of the interface are self-explanatory enough.

 If you want to experiment with VGA shaders, set 'fb-scanlines.fs' in the ini file.
 It will try to emulate the VGA monitor.
-You should also use the compact GUI mode and go fullscreen, otherwise the higher res VGA modes can be a bit blurry (or maybe use a 4K high dpi monitor?)
+In this case, you should also use the compact GUI mode and go fullscreen, otherwise the higher res VGA modes can be a bit blurry.

 Being a faithful emulator of the PS/1 model 2011, to configure the system (ie. the PS/1, not the emulator) after a configuration change (for instance, if you